Students at Thurgood Marshall shelter in place briefly while police investigate nearby gunfire

+"It was 12:26 (p.m.), and I was standing with other parents waiting for our kids to get out from the Head Start program," Murphy explained.
+"There were these pops - at least five - coming from right nearby.
+They were loud and coming from the intersection - maybe of 11th (Avenue) and 7th (Street) or 8th (Street).

+"I saw the smoke in the area and then we all saw a car drive away really fast."

-Gunfire Tuesday afternoon near Thurgood Marshall Learning Center led students to shelter in place briefly though the Rock Island police reported no injuries because of the shooting.
+The gunfire near Thurgood Marshall Learning Center led students to shelter in place briefly, though the Rock Island police reported no injuries because of the shooting.

 A police officer heard shots around 12:27 p.m. in the area of the 1100 block of 8th Street, according to the Rock Island Police Department.
 Initial investigation indicates someone saw a silver SUV leave the school parking lot with one of its occupants shooting at another vehicle.